 Primary Care Accelerated Track Program

-The Accelerated Track Program is an innovative three-year accelerated medical school curriculum that culminates in a medical degree and prepares students from early entry into a traditional primary care residency.
+The Primary Care Accelerated Track Program is an innovative three-year medical school curriculum that culminates in a medical degree and prepares students for early entry into a traditional primary care residency.
 The program has three tracks: Family Medicine, General Internal Medicine and Pediatrics.
 Upon completion of residency, three years of continuous full-time medical practice in a medically underserved or rural area of Georgia is required.Learn More

 Nathan Deal Scholarship